LAYAIraq/LAYA-Iraq-Frontend/README.md

 - deploying to a server directly
 - deploying in a Docker container

-In both cases, you can set the backend URL on which the [LAYA Backend](https://gitlab.informatik.hu-berlin.de/laya/vechta/laya-vechta-backend) runs.
+In both cases, you can set the backend URL on which the [LAYA Iraq Backend](https://github.com/LAYAIraq/LAYA-Iraq-Backend) runs.
 By default, it is set to `/api` on the same location.
 Make sure to have your server set up to accept HTTP requests at this address.

 If you want to set an individual URL, you need to add a `.env` file in the root folder of the project.
-It takes three arguments:
+It takes the following arguments:

 - `VUE_APP_BACKEND_HOST`: the host where the back end is running.
 Omit to default to same location as the front end